jundalisay/superblist/content/en/research/hegel/science/book-2/section-01/chapter-02f.md

 § 908

 In opposition, the determinate rejection, difference, finds its completion.

 It is the unity of identity and difference; its moments are different in one identity and thus are opposites.

 § 909

-Identity and difference are the moments of difference held within itself; they are reflected moments of its unity.
-But likeness and unlikeness are the self-alienated reflection; their self-identity is not merely the indifference of each towards the other distinguished from it, but towards being-in-and-for-self as such, an identity-with-self over against the identity that is reflected into itself; it is therefore the immediacy that is not reflected into itself.
+Identity and difference are the moments of difference held within itself.

+They are reflected moments of its unity.

+But likeness and unlikeness are the self-alienated reflection.
+Their self-identity is not merely the indifference of each towards the other distinguished from it, but towards being-in-and-for-self as such, an identity-with-self over against the identity that is reflected into itself.

+It is therefore the immediacy that is not reflected into itself.
 The positedness of the sides of the external reflection is accordingly a being, just as their non-positedness is a non-being.

 § 910

 Closer consideration shows the moments of opposition to be positedness reflected into itself or determination in general.

 Positedness is likeness and unlikeness; these two reflected into themselves constitute the determinations of opposition.
 Their reflection-into-self consists in this, that each is in its own self the unity of likeness and unlikeness.

 Likeness is only in the reflection that compares on the basis of unlikeness, and therefore is mediated by its other, indifferent moment; similarly, unlikeness is only in the same reflective relationship in which likeness is.
 Therefore each of these moments is, in its determinateness, the whole.
 It is the whole in so far as it also contains its other moment; but this its other is an indifferent, simple affirmative moment; thus each contains reference to its non-being, and is only reflection-into-self or the whole, as essentially connected with its non-being.

 § 911